- Country or region

 The EU and GCC launched negotiations for a Free Trade Agreement (FTA) in 1990.
 The FTA was meant to provide for the progressive and reciprocal liberalisation of trade in goods and services.
 However, negotiations were suspended in 2008 as they faced several challenges.

 In parallel with the negotiations, the prospective EU-GCC FTA was subject to a sustainability impact assessment.

-- Importing into the EU from Gulf region
+- Importing into the EU from the Gulf region

-- EU trade defence measures on imports from Gulf region
+- EU trade defence measures on imports from the Gulf region

-- Exporting from the EU to Gulf region
+- Exporting from the EU to the Gulf region

 - Trade relations are part of the EU's overall political and economic relations with Saudi Arabia and United Arab Emirates